 How We Keep SIU Green

-Students changed the future of SIU in 2009 when they initiated the Green Fee, which equates to approximately $10 per semester, depending on total credit hours.
-It was approved by 73% of students who voted in a campus wide referendum.
-On May 7, 2009 the SIU Board of Trustees unanimously passed the fee.
-It provides a regularized source of funding for on-campus sustainability projects.
+Students changed the future of SIU in 2009 when they initiated the Green Fee, which equates to approximately $10 per semester, depending on total credit hours*.
+It was approved by 73% of students who voted in a campus-wide referendum.
+On May 7, 2009 the SIU Board of Trustees unanimously passed the fee, providing a regularized source of funding for on-campus sustainability projects.

 - The Green Fund grant program is overseen by the Sustainability Council.